Messy Mother’s Day Part 1

 Until, one day, they’re not.

-They adopted two sons from different families.
-Recently, one of those boys, their oldest, was adopted by a member of his biological family.
+What I did not know was that recently, their oldest, was adopted by a member of his biological family.

 A tremendous outcome for him.
-A devastating rupture for them.

-They smile as they suffer silently, secretly.
+They Smile as they Suffer silently, secretly

 The same God who spoke to a trembling Israel speaks to fainting hearts today including yours: Do not fear.
 I am with you.
 I will hold you up.